 The glycemic load pertains to how rapidly a specific food raises your blood sugar.

-The higher the glycemic index the more your body outputs insulin to bring down blood sugar, as insulin is the key to put sugar back into your cells.
-Sustained elevations of insulin leads to insulin resistance.
+The higher the glycemic index the more your body outputs insulin to bring down blood sugar, as insulin is the key to putting sugar back into your cells.
+Sustained elevations of insulin lead to insulin resistance.
 Insulin resistance leads to diabetes.
-Insulin is also pro-inflammatory, hence a high carb diet with long term elevated insulin leads to a chronic inflammatory state.
+Insulin is also pro-inflammatory, hence a high carb diet with long-term elevated insulin leads to a chronic inflammatory state.

 - Waffles/donuts = high glycemic index